Privately Held Company – Meaning

 There are different ways of structuring privately held companies.
 It has got many types.
-Examples include sole proprietorship, partnership, private limited companies, limited liability partnership, non-profit corporations, etc.
+Examples include sole proprietorship, partnership, private limited companies, limited liability partnerships, non-profit corporations, etc.

-When we talk about privately held companies, people usually think of small companies such as the innumerable number of pizza delis all over the USA that are owned and operated by a family or an individual.
+When we talk about privately held companies, people usually think of small companies such as the innumerable number of pizza delis all over the USA owned and operated by a family or an individual.
 However, this picturization is not 100% correct.
-Many privately held companies in the world are giant, major corporations.
+Many privately-held companies in the world are giant, major corporations.
 Following are some such examples –

 Major Privately Held Companies in the World

 - Koch Industries, etc.

 Now that we understand what a privately held company is, let’s understand its advantages and disadvantages.

 Privately held companies are not listed on any stock exchanges.
 Therefore they are not liable to file with the SEC or disclose their financial statements or other financial information.
 This reduces the paperwork of the company, thereby making simple the day to day operations function and flow.

 With limited disclosure comes confidentiality.
 Since a privately held company doesn’t have to adhere to disclosure requirements, its financial and operational information remains confidential.
 The company or its management doesn’t have to worry about the market reaction to a bad financial year or how to be in the good books of analysts.
 Furthermore, as the public doesn’t know the company’s information, it has a competitive advantage that comes with the privacy of information.